 The bolon is a base type tunable Hunter's string instrument which consists of a large bowl-shaped calabash covered with unshaved goatskin, from which a bow-shaped wooden pole extends.
 This harp is the oldest string instrument among all the string instruments played in Guinea.
-It has three strings, each attached around the pole.
-It is played all over Guinea
+It has three strings, each attached around the pole, and is played all over Guinea

-Two extra strings have recently been added on newer versions of Bolon, but the 5 strings Bolon is not traditional, and only an addition of some yonger musicians.
+Two extra strings have recently been added on newer versions of Bolon, but the two extra strings are non traditional, and only an addition of some yonger musicians.

 The strings are tuned by moving the pole rings up or down.

-A resonator is often found at the top of the pole.
+A resonator is often mounted at the top of the pole.

 The Bolon is played positioned in between the legs, strings facing the player .
-The strings are plucked with the thumbs, combining the wrists also knock the calabash.
+The strings are plucked with the thumbs, combining the wrists also knocking the calabash.

 It produces a deep bass sound.